 Dr. Zachary Daniel Kaufman, Esq., is a legal academic, political scientist, and social entrepreneur.
 He is a graduate of Yale University, the University of Oxford (where he was a Marshall Scholar), and Yale Law School.

 .
-At the former, he is a Fellow at Yale Law School
+In addition, he continues to be a Visiting Fellow at Yale Law School